Charge density waves in graphite; towards the magnetic ultra-quantum limit

 We now elaborate on the splitting of the $\alpha'$ and $\beta'$ transitions.
-In the simplest calculation these transitions occur at exactly the same field value, in an undoped sample \cite{doping}.
+In the simplest calculation these transitions occur at the same field value, in an undoped sample \cite{doping}.
 To account for the splitting, while preserving overall charge balance, we need to either lift the valley degeneracy or invoke an inhomogeneous state with spatial phase separation.
 In the first scenario, a spontaneous breaking of the valley degeneracy leads to a splitting between the LLs originating from the Fermi surface pockets located along the two inequivalent H-K-H and H'-K'-H' edges of the Brillouin zone (see Fig.~\ref{fig:FigureA}) similar to what has been observed in bismuth \cite{Kuechler14}.
 The system is then characterized by two inequivalent sets of LLs, one for each valley, allowing each set of LLs to develop a finite, equal and opposite, charge imbalance in the narrow region between $B_{\alpha'}$ and $B_{\beta'}$.
 In this magnetic-field region both valleys are characterized by three populated and one empty LLs; the empty level in the hole-doped valley is the electron-like $(0,\uparrow)$ LL, whereas in the electron-doped valley the empty level is the hole-like $(-1,\downarrow)$ (see Fig. \ref{fig:Figure4}).
 Since the two valleys are now characterized by inequivalent nesting vectors, the collinear CDW order observed below $\alpha'$ turns into a valley density-wave state, with an additional commensurate in-plane modulation originating from the reciprocal lattice vectors connecting the two valleys.
+We find that such a state is promoted by moving the system towards another lock-in state \cite{SOM}.

 To account quantitatively for the observed splitting between $\alpha'$ and $\beta'$ we predict a charge imbalance, parameterising the broken valley degeneracy, of $(p-n)/(p+n) = \pm 0.128$ in the two valleys, where $p$ ($n$) denotes the hole (electron) carrier density.
-Note that the opposite imbalance in the two valleys guarantees the overall charge balance of the system.
+The opposite imbalance in the two valleys guarantees the overall charge balance of the system.